We're in the Money (film): Plot

-Ginger Stewart (Joan Blondell) and Dixie Tilton (Glenda Farrell) are offered $1000 by ditsy lawyer Homer Bronson (Hugh Herbert) to serve subpoenas on reluctant witnesses for a breach of promise lawsuit brought by Claire LeClaire against wealthy C. Richard Courtney (Ross Alexander).
-They have a deadline, as a new state law will take effect in a few weeks banning such suits.
+Ginger Stewart and Dixie Tilton are offered $1000 by ditsy lawyer Homer Bronson to serve subpoenas on reluctant witnesses for a breach of promise lawsuit brought by Claire LeClaire against wealthy C. Richard Courtney.
+They have a deadline: A new state law will take effect in a few weeks banning such suits.
 Unbeknownst to Ginger, she already knows the defendant; she and Courtney, masquerading as a chauffeur named Carter, have fallen in love.
 Courtney himself does not know that Ginger is a process server.

-Through trickery, Ginger and Dixie manage to serve papers on three of their wary targets: nightclub singer Phil Logan (Phil Regan), gangster 'Butch' Gonzola, and professional wrestler Man Mountain Dean, the last in the middle of a bout with Chief Pontiac.
-Courtney, on the advice of his lawyer, Stephen Dinsmore (Henry O'Neill), prepares to sail away to safety on his yacht.
+Through trickery, Ginger and Dixie manage to serve papers on three of their wary targets: nightclub singer Phil Logan, gangster 'Butch' Gonzola, and professional wrestler Man Mountain Dean, the last in the middle of a bout with Chief Pontiac.
+Courtney, on the advice of his lawyer, Stephen Dinsmore, prepares to sail away to safety on his yacht.
 However, Ginger jumps out of a motorboat piloted by the erratic Bronson and pretends to be in distress.
 She is rescued by Courtney's crewmen.
 She and Courtney finally learn each other's true identity, but eventually admit they love each other and decide to get married.
 Ginger sends a message to Dixie, asking her to bring a few things she will need for the honeymoon.
 However, Dixie assumes her partner is merely luring Courtney in, and when the couple set foot on the dock, Dixie serves the last subpoena.
 Courtney also assumes Ginger was merely acting and angrily breaks up with her.

 At the trial, Bronson produces a photograph showing LeClaire cosily nestled in Courtney's lap.
 Courtney agrees to marry LeClaire.
 Later, however, Bronson confides to Ginger and Dixie that he faked the picture by combining two others.
 Ginger rushes over and stops the wedding ceremony just in time.
 She and Courtney then reconcile.